egivensjr/salesforce-itcss-boilerplate/README.md

 Notes:

 - _You do not need to run these 3 commands.
-This is simply an explanation of what npm run prep-deploy is doing._
+This is simply an explanation of what npm run theme-deploy is doing._
-- _This command does not deploy to a sandbox, it simply prepares for the deployment by compiling the css._

 ### Deploying to Salesforce